Loopshape/Wellenwert_LMMS_Theme/README.txt

 >>> Wellenwert – LMMS Theme <<<

+Gratulation for downloading the colorful "Wellenwert" theme for LMMS!
+I hope you'll be happy with this awesome colors, as I'm doing.
-I modified icons and created a colorful palette with a widen spectrum of all possible color-values that could be combined together!!!
+I've modified icons and created a colorful palette with a widen spectrum of all possible color-values that could be combined together!!!
 This theme is based originally on another "dark" theme from another author, that was modified by me with a recolored icon-stack and a modified CSS-scriptfile, that belongs also to the package.